trongthanh/nau-chrome-tab/README.md

 yarn start
 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.
+Edit a component file in `src`, save it, and the page should auto-reload to update with changes.

+## Preview as real Chrome Extension

+Follow these steps to run NAU Tab in Google Chrome as a developer.

+- Open the url chrome://extensions/ in Google Chrome.
+- Click to enable _Developer mode_ so that you see developer options.
+- Click the "Load unpackaged extensions..."
+- Browse to the location where iChrome repo is installed, and select the sub-directory `public` as the extension source.
+- When you make change to the code for the tab page, just reload the tab.

-### Minimum supported browser:
+## Minimum supported browser:

 - Chrome 60 (install from [here](https://chrome.google.com/webstore/detail/nau-tab/pimockeojlggmlnknhicajgckmlggifa?hl=en))
 - Opera 47 (install from [here](https://chrome.google.com/webstore/detail/nau-tab/pimockeojlggmlnknhicajgckmlggifa?hl=en))